-- Internal fencing is also required around the existing dwellings on Lot 5 and Lot 14. - The barbed-wire fence alongside the far northern boundary of Lot 5 requires repair throughout due to the fence having either fallen, lost tension or damage from fallen trees (Photo 3 and Figure 6). - Fencing alongside the north-eastern boundary of Lot 5 has been removed with the intention of replacing it. - Fencing is absent along the western boundary of Lot 5 and will need installation - Fencing along the western boundary of Lot 13 and haul road has been repaired from prior damage (see Photo 4). - Fencing (Koala Fence) has been removed from the large dam to the south-east of the rock crushing area due to dam wall repairs.
-Repairs have now been completed and the fence needs to be re-installed. - All fencing works are required to be undertaken in accordance with Section 3.2 of the BOAMP.
+- Internal fencing is also required around the existing dwellings on Lot 5 and Lot 14. - The barbed-wire fence alongside the far northern boundary of Lot 5 requires repair throughout due to the fence having either fallen, lost tension or damage from fallen trees (Photo 5 and Figure 6). - Fencing alongside the north-eastern boundary of Lot 5 has been removed with the intention of replacing it. - Fencing is absent along the western boundary of Lot 5 and will need installation - Fencing along the western boundary of Lot 13 and haul road has been repaired from prior damage (see Photo 6). - Fencing (Koala Fence) has been removed from the large dam to the south-east of the rock crushing area due to dam wall repairs.
+Repairs have now been completed and the fence needs to be re-installed.
+(Photo 7) - Fencing along the eastern boundary of the disturbance area in Lot 13 is non-existent (Figure 6). - Many timber stockpiles were observed outside of the disturbance area along fence lines and at the end of the access track southeast of the rock quarry (Photo 8). - All fencing works are required to be undertaken in accordance with Section 3.2 of the BOAMP.

 Several redundant sections of tracks within the southern part of the BOA are being successfully rehabilitated following the placement of branches, hollow logs / sections and other organic debris salvaged from the KEQ disturbance area during vegetation clearing.
-Maintenance is required at an access track to the south of the stockpile area.
-It has experienced minor erosion but is still traversable.
+Minor erosion damage along an access track towards the south of the stockpile area has been completed since it was first observed in 2022.